samvictor/Sams-Web-Game-Engine/README.md

 * Easy to use

 ## Future Features:
-* Use AI for quest text generation and level design
+* Use LLM for quest text generation and level design
+* AI controlled allies/teammates